CS 71 — Build Applications without Programming: The No-Code Revolution

 Class Recording Available: No

 Whether you’re an entrepreneur with the next big idea or you’re faced with inefficient processes and systems in a larger organization, chances are you’d prefer not to have to find, hire, and pay a software developer to help you realize your dreams.
 What if you could build a fully functional marketplace like Airbnb without writing a single line of code?
-With the ever-growing number of no-code tools, it has never been easier to build web applications and mobile apps, and to configure backend data processes.
+With the ever-growing number of no-code tools, it has never been easier to build web applications and mobile apps and to configure backend data processes.
 This hands-on course will introduce the range of problems that can be solved with no-code platforms.
-We will explore how to store and access dynamic data in user-friendly tools like Airtable and Parabola, how to design functional applications with builders such as Adalo and Bubble, and how to connect a virtually endless list of powerful tools on automation platforms, including Zapier and Integromat.
-Students will be able to work in class with one of several projects that best fits their needs and interests.
+We will explore how to store and access dynamic data in user-friendly tools like Airtable and Glide, how to design functional applications with builders such as Adalo and Bubble, and how to connect a virtually endless list of powerful tools on automation platforms, including Zapier and Make.
+Students will work on projects that best fit their needs and interests.
 Guest speakers will give perspective on where the no-code movement is headed next.
-Students will come away knowing how to take the digital means of production into their own hands in order to quickly build the tools they need, rapidly iterate their ideas, and find product/market fit with users.
+Students will come away knowing how to take the digital means of production into their own hands to quickly build the tools they need, rapidly iterate their ideas, and find product/market fit with users.

 This course is geared specifically toward students with little to no coding experience.

-Elliott Adams's company helps its clients reduce the threat of malicious attacks like phishing and identity theft by removing sensitive employee data from the web.
-Earlier, he was CTO of a startup acquired for $22 million.
-He is the author of The Startup Mixtape: The Guide to Building and Launching a High-Growth Tech Startup and has taught at UC Berkeley, Loyola New Orleans, and Hult International Business School.
+Elliott Adams was CTO of a startup acquired for $22 million.
+He is the author of Learning Airtable and The Startup Mixtape: The Guide to Building and Launching a High-Growth Tech Startup.
+Adams has taught at UC Berkeley, Loyola New Orleans, and Hult International Business School.

 Textbooks for this course: